zowe/docs-site/docs/user-guide/gettingstarted.md

 The numbers are incremented each time a release is created so the higher the numbers, the later the release.
 Use your web browser to download the PAX file by saving it to a folder on your desktop.

-You can download the PAX file from the [Zowe website](https://zowe.org/download/).
+You download the PAX file from the [Zowe website](https://zowe.org/download/).
 After you obtain the PAX file, verify the PAX file and prepare it to install the Zowe runtime.

+To install Zowe Command Line Interface (CLI), click the *DOWNLOAD Zowe Command Line Interface* button on the [Download](https://zowe.org/download/) website, and follow the instructions for installing ***Zowe CLI from a local package*** in the article [Installing Zowe CLI](cli-installcli.md).

 **Follow these steps:**